SheetalMaurya/MvvmCross-Wiki/Customising-using-App-and-Setup.md

  - that no instance will be created until one is requested
  - that once the first instance has been created, then that same instance will be returned for all subsequent requests

 Many other registration techniques are available - including registering objects from other assemblies, using instance-per-request registration and using individual rather than reflection-based registrations.
-For more on these, see LINK-TO-IOC-DOC-TODO.
+For more on these, see [Service Location and Inversion of Control](https://github.com/slodge/MvvmCross/wiki/Service-Location-and-Inversion-of-Control).

 ###Registering platform-specific business objects in `Setup.InitializeFirstChance` and `Setup.InitializeLastChance`